 - Dress in layers– with the sun shining down, it can become quite warm but if it’s windy it could become super cold

 Have you been to Bannalpsee?
-Drop us a comment with your favourite part of the trip.
+Drop me a comment with your favourite part of the trip.
 Are you planning a trip to the Engleberg region?
-Let us know if you have any questions.
+Let me know if you have any questions.

 If you found this useful, please share and spread the love!